licky-licky/toji-no-miko-translations/docs/md/docs/Chain_Story_Archives_Part_2.5.md

 **Toji A:** Roger\!
 **Citizen A:** My friend is still inside there\!
 You have to hurry and rescue them\!
 **Toji B:** You don't have to worry.
 They're working right now to rescue everyone they can...
 **Citizen B:** Give it a rest\!
 Instead of making excuses, why don't you get in there and save them\!
-That's what you get paid for, isn't it\!?
+That's what you get paid for, isn't it\!\?
 **Mihono:** ...This is awful.
 **Mihono:** (Ordinary people...
 And toji too.
 There's so many of them getting hurt...)
 **Citizen C:** I saw all about it on TV\!
 It's because of their negligence that the aradama came spreading everywhere\!\!